tcsizmadia/blog-prompt-eng-intro/README.md

 ## License

 This repository is licensed under the MIT license.
+See [LICENSE](LICENSE) for details.